 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana is fortunate to have several resources available for dental treatment, ranging from private dentists to community dental clinics helping low income families.
+Indiana is fortunate to have several resources available for dental treatments, ranging from private dentists to community dental clinics helping low income families.
 Listed below are a few organizations and programs to help you locate treatment options.

-• Indiana Family Helpline (IFHL)
+• MCH-MOMS Helpline (formerly Indiana Family Helpline)

 Indiana State Department of Health (ISDH)